elmasimons/SeleniumTests/README.md

 when building this in Azure DevOps.
 For additional reference please find the json for the build pipeline of Selenium Tests included in this folder "Selenium UI Test-CI.json"

-2)  Refer to the .NET DevOps Implementation Guide.pdf that has been included with this asset on the "Asset Sharing Platform" .
+2) For detailed guidance on how to set up the DevOps pipeline for a .NET solution, please refer to the .NET DevOps Implementation Guide.pdf that has been included with this asset on the "Asset Sharing Platform" .
 Title of the asset is "Selenium Test Automation and DevOps with using Azure DevOps"

+3) For information on how to set up the DevOps pipeline with custom batch scripts for a Java based solution using JBoss Wildfly, kindly mail me at elma.simons@in.ibm.com so I can provide you the details.
+Since this has client environment pecific configurations and settings I would like to provide the details on need basis only.

 Please reach out to me Elma C Simons (elma.simons@in.ibm.com) in case of any issues using this solution.
 Since this is client specific I have removed essential urls and data specific to client environment from this solution and the json files.